Seven Churches Visitation: Practice

+By country

 Philippines

 In the Philippines, the tradition is called Visita Iglesia.
 The general practice is to visit seven churches either on Maundy Thursday or Good Friday, and recite the Stations of the Cross.
 The pious and able would double the number of churches to fourteen, while the infirm and elderly usually visit only one or a handful.
 Until the 1970s, people recited all fourteen Stations in each church, but the more recent form is to pray two Stations per church.

 The more devout would carry a wooden cross with them, while others consider the ritual an opportunity for sightseeing.
 An offering is usually made at each church and to the poor as a form of almsgiving.
 To accommodate the faithful, many Catholic churches during Holy Week remain open until midnight.
 While traditionally done on Maundy Thursday, after the Mass of the Last Supper, it is now common to perform Visita Iglesia on any day during Holy Week.

 Since 2010, a bicycle tour version known as Bisikleta Iglesia has gained popularity: pilgrims would bike along a route covering seven churches, and as a group pray the Stations in the usual manner.

-Singapore

-In Singapore, the visiting of churches occurs shortly after the evening Mass of the Last Supper.
-Prayers at each church consist of seven repetitions of the Lord's Prayer, Ave Maria, and the Gloria Patri.
-Due to the new trend of late Mass times (sometimes 7 or 8 pm) to allow for more churchgoers, eight churches are the maximum number visited (even in the city area, where these are closer to each other than in outer residential areas) before these close at midnight.
-A festive atmosphere exists, with the sale of drinks, hot cross buns and other local snacks like the traditional kueh ko chee.
-Observant Catholics have a 'Last Supper' meal in anticipation of the next day's fast.